kanopi/drupal-starter/README.md

     * vhost-overrides.conf
         * `.docksal/etc/nginx/vhost-overrides.conf`
         * Update the proxy url to use the pantheon machine name for the site you just created.
+    * .pa11yci.js
+        * Update the urls you would like to test in the array
+        * Make sure you update "YOUR-DOMAIN" to the docksal virtual host for the project.
+        * Update this README's pally section with the links to the correct urls.
 * CircleCI
     * `config.yml`
         * Update the `TERMINUS_SITE` variable in line 2 to your Pantheon machine name for the project.